armadaproject/armada/docs/developer/ubuntu-setup.md

 most recent prior major version at this time - v24.0.7 - has been verified to work correctly for Armada development - `5:24.0.7-1~ubuntu.22.04~jammy`.
 In the docs sub-section *2.0 Install the Docker pages*, click on the *Specific version* tab for details and instructions how to install an earlier release.
-However, it's expected that Docker will a newer version (higher than 25.0.0) that will fix this issue; please consult the Docker release notes.
+However, it's expected that Docker will have a newer version (higher than 25.0.0) that will fix this issue; please consult the Docker release notes.

 ### Relocate Docker storage directory to secondary volume